LukashonakV/arch-linux/README.md

    > - part_swap_size.
 Gigabytes reserved for the swap [partition](#Notation).
    > - host_name.
 Defines machines host name.
    > - with_hibernation.
 Turns ON/OFF special setup in hibernation purpose for.
    > - with_firewall.
 Turns ON/OFF firewall setup.
 See [Arch firewall](https://wiki.archlinux.org/index.php/Category:Firewalls)
+   > - disk_type defines physical disk drive where system is going to be installed to.
+When SDA, TRIM and swappiness configurations take the part.
+More details about [SSD](#Notation).
+More details about [SWAP](https://wiki.archlinux.org/index.php/swap)
+   > - Defines the TMPFS sizing.
+Is OFF, when equal to zero.
    ## 1.3 Installation
    - Boot into Arch ISO
    - Download Install/1_baseInstall.sh via wget https://raw.githubusercontent.com/lukashonak/arch-linux/master/Install/1_baseInstall.sh